smino94/internet-programming-omictomate/docs/task.md

   "name": "string",
-  "birthdate": "string", // a string in the format "Month DD, YYYY" "height": "number", // a value in centimeters "nationality": "American", // a string "notable_works": ["string"] // an array of strings, each string is the title of a movie }
+  "birthdate": "string", // a string in the format "Month DD, YYYY" "height": "number", // a value in centimeters "nationality": "string", // a string "notable_works": ["string"] // an array of strings, each string is the title of a movie }
 ```